rwickman/CollaborativeFiltering/README.md

 ﻿# CollaborativeFiltering
 ## What is it?
 It is an item-item collaborative filtering algorithm that is trained on a subset of the Netflix dataset.
-Given a valid user ID and movie ID it will predict the rating that the user would give the movie.
+Given a valid user ID and movie ID it will use k-nearest neighbors algorithm to predict the rating that the user would give the movie.
 ## How to run
 I built everthing from scratch so no dependencies required!
 Just do:
 ```python